Skip to main content

 Tuxedos Suits

-Exterior Tuxedos can be made from any number of different fabrics, with the most popular being wool, polyester, and rayon.
-These materials are specially treated to give off a sheen or shine that is one of the defining characteristics of the style.
+Exterior Tuxedos can be made from any number of fabrics, with the most popular being wool, polyester, and rayon.
+These materials are specially treated to give off a sheen or shine, which is one of the defining characteristics of the style.
 Suits, on the other hand, generally use a single material (linen, wool, polyester, oh my!) from collar to hem with no special fabric accents.

 Detailing Almost all tuxedos feature silk satin detailing on the lapels, buttons, pocket trim, and along a thin, vertical line on each pant leg.
 Nothing too fancy on your run-of-the-mill suit, though expensive ones may sometimes feature buttons made of bone.